Our Research

 PeRsOnalized Genomics For CongEnital HEart Disease (PROCEED)

-Congenital heart disease (CHD) is the leading cause of newborn deaths.
-Its genetic cause remains elusive in 80% cases.
-We will use whole genome sequencing to explore the human genome to find gene defects that cause CHD – tetralogy of Fallot (TOF) and transposition of the great arteries (TGA), and determine how these gene defects predict severity of heart disease and outcomes.
+Congenital heart disease (CHD) is the leading cause of newborn deaths, but it’s genetic cause remains elusive in 80% cases.
+We use whole genome sequencing to explore the human genome to find gene defects that cause CHD – tetralogy of Fallot (TOF) and transposition of the great arteries (TGA), and determine how these gene defects predict severity of heart disease and outcomes.
+The ability to individualize risk prediction based on genotype will help personalize reproductive counselling and help personalize management of CHD families.
+Genetic based prediction of outcomes can inform timing and type of fetal and postnatal interventions.

 Early Diagnosis of Patients at Risk for Heart Failure Using Genome-Based Diagnostics